iceteagroup/wisej-examples/HtmlJsonAndMain/README.md

 <img src="https://raw.githubusercontent.com/iceteagroup/wisej-examples/master/Support/Images/HtmlJsonAndMain.png" width="350" height="233">

-Shows different entry points in your application, using ´.json´ and ´.html´ files, as well as using ´mainWindow´ instead of ´startup´ in the json file.
+Shows different entry points in your application, using `.json` and `.html` files, as well as using `mainWindow` instead of `startup` in the json file.

 ## 1. Context